-3.9 MONITORING OF EFFECTIVENESS AND EFFICIENCY - ANNUAL WATER CONSERVATION REPORT
+3.9 MONITORING OF EFFECTIVENESS AND EFFICIENCY - ANNUAL WATER CONSERVATION REPORT TO NTMWD

-Appendix D is a form that should be used in the development of an annual water conservation report by the City of Allen and is a copy of the 2018 report.
-This form should be completed by March 31 of the following year, and used to monitor the effectiveness and efficiency of the water conservation program to plan conservation-related activities for the next year.
+Appendix D is the NTMWD form that is used in the development of an annual water conservation report by the City of Allen and is a copy of the 2018 report.
+This form is completed by March 31 each year, and used to monitor the effectiveness and efficiency of the water conservation program to plan conservationrelated activities for the next year.
 The form records the water use by category, per capita municipal use, and unaccounted water for the current year and compares them to historical values.
-The annual water conservation report should be sent to NTMWD, which will monitor NTMWD Member Cities and Customers' water conservation trends.
+The annual water conservation report is sent to NTMWD, which will monitor NTMWD Member Cities and Customers' water conservation trends.

-3.10 WATER CONSERVATION IMPLEMENTATION REPORT
+3.10 WATER CONSERVATION ANNUAL REPORT

-Appendix I includes the TCEQ-required water conservation implementation report.
-The report is due to the TCEQ by May 1 of every year, starting in the year 2019.
-This report lists the various water conservation strategies that have been implemented, including the date the strategy was implemented.
-The report also calls for the five-year and ten-year per capita water use goals from the previous water conservation plan.
-The reporting entity must answer whether or not these goals have been met and if not, why not.
-The amount of water saved is also requested.
+Appendix I includes the TWDB-required water conservation annual report for 2019.
+The report is due to the TWDB by May 1 of every year.
+This report lists annual water use along with the various water conservation strategies that have been implemented.
+The report also shows the estimated gallons of water saved by using the new developed conservation tool from TWDB.
+The report calls for the five-year and ten-year per capita water use goals from the previous water conservation plan.
+The City may determine if new strategies are necessary to achieve conservation goals.